Office of Multicultural Services

 Student Right-to-Know and Campus Security Act

-The University owns and operates residence halls, apartments, and houses for U.T.
-Arlington students.
+The University owns and operates residence halls, apartments, and houses for students.
 Residence hall features vary by community.
-However, all residence hall students enjoy a double or private room on campus that includes Internet, cable TV, and metro phone service, and staff who live on site.
-Nineteen on-campus apartment communities and 19 houses are available to students as well.
-For more information about University-owned and managed housing, call 817.272.2791 or visit www.uta.edu/housing.
-Online applications are available on the Web site as well.
+However, all residence hall students enjoy a double or private room on campus that includes Internet, cable TV, metro phone service, and on-site staff.
+Two new apartment complexes, Arbor Oaks and Timber Brook, are scheduled to open for the fall 2002 semester.
+Each unit will include Internet, cable TV service, metro phone service, and washers and dryers.
+Sixteen additional on-campus apartment communities and 50 houses are available to students as well.
+For more information about University-owned and managed housing, call 817-272-2791 or visit www2.uta.edu/housing.

-Centennial Court, a privately-owned, apartment-style community for U.T.
-Arlington students, is also located on the U.T.
+Centennial Court is an apartment-style community located on the U.T.
 Arlington campus.
 Call 817-436-4800 for more information about Centennial Court.

-Health Services (HS) is an on-campus, outpatient facility whose mission is to maintain the optimum physical and emotional health of U.T.
-Arlington students and faculty/staff through the provision of quality, accessible, comprehensive and cost-effective primary health care.
+Health Services is an on-campus, out-patient facility whose mission is to maintain the optimum physical and emotional health of UTA students and designated faculty/staff through the provision of quality, accessible, comprehensive and cost-effective primary health care.

 Health Services is staffed and equipped to care for most routine health needs.
 Many services are free.
-A reasonable fee is assessed for services such as medications, x-rays, laboratory tests, etc. Health Services is partially funded by a Medical Services Fee.
+A reasonable fee is assessed for services such as medications, x-rays, laboratory tests, etc. Financial support is partially funded by a Medical Services Fee.

 Health Services and facilities are available to all enrolled, fee-paying students.
-Students who choose not to enroll for a semester but who plan to enroll the following semester may receive treatment during the missed semester by paying the Medical Services Fee that is usually charged in their tuition.
-Student employees, such as GTAs, GRAs, TAs, and RAs, may utilize HS as students and therefore not pay a doctor-visit fee.
-Faculty/staff may receive treatment at Health Services for urgent care and other selected services on a fee-for-service basis, by appointment (817.272.2745).
+Students who choose not to enroll for a semester but who plans to enroll the following semester may receive treatment during the missed semester by paying the Medical Services Fee that is usually charged in their tuition.
+Student employees, such as GTAs, GRAs, TAs, and RAs, may utilize Health Services as students and therefore not pay a doctor-visit fee.
+Faculty/staff may receive treatment at Health Services for urgent care and other selected services on a fee-for-service basis, by appointment (817-272-2745).
 Student employees and faculty/staff should ask whether Health Services accepts their U.T.
-Arlington employee insurance plan and should furnish appropriate proof of insurance coverage when accessing HS.
+Arlington employee insurance plan and should bring appropriate proof of insurance coverage.

 Staffing: The staff includes full-time physicians and registered nurses, pharmacists, laboratory and x-ray technologists, clinical psychologists, a substance abuse specialist, a student development specialist, and related personnel.
 Health Services provides medical services during those times when the University is open.
 Services are not available during scheduled University holidays.
 During these periods, medical care received from another source will be the patient's financial responsibility.

-Allergy-Antigen Injections: If patients wish to receive allergy-antigen injections at Health Services, their allergist should mail the antigen along with details of the allergies and proposed treatment program to HS for storage.
+Allergy-Antigen Injections: If patients wish to receive allergy-antigen injections at Health Services, their allergist should mail the antigen along with details of the allergies and proposed program of treatment for Health Services storage.

 Pharmacy: The pharmacy dispenses reduced-cost medications and provides medication counseling to students and faculty/staff.
 The pharmacy accepts the U.T.
 System student health insurance and the faculty/staff prescription plans.
 Health Services will dispense prescriptions from any licensed physician as long as the medication is in its formulary.

 Bacterial Meningitis: Meningitis, a rare but potentially fatal bacterial infection that affects the brain and spinal cord, strikes about 3,000 Americans each year.
-Information about meningitis and its symptoms is available on the HS Web site and in the printed Schedule of Classes.
+Information about meningitis and its symptoms is available on the Health Services Web site and in the printed Schedule of Classes.

-Peer Education: This three-hour elective course provides students with education and information on a broad range of health and wellness issues.
-Peer Educators sponsor awareness events and conduct tailored presentations for various groups throughout the year.
+Peer Education: This student organization provides students, faculty/staff and the community with education and information on a broad range of health and wellness issues.
+The organization sponsors awareness events and conducts tailored presentations for various groups throughout the year.